bluegenes/2022-paper-protein-kmers/manuscript.md

 <!---
 ### Lost Bits
+Protein sequences, which are more conserved than their corresponding nucleotide sequences, are the gold standard for comparisons at larger evolutionary distances.

 ** gtdb evolpaths (all k-mers)**
 As the number of genomes per taxon varies widely across GTDB, comparisons across the entire GTDB database may be impacted by the particular genomes included in the database.